 Please review GSAS admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Near Eastern Languages and Civilizations.

-In addition to the application materials requested by GSAS, no application to the Department of Near Eastern Languages and Civilizations will be considered complete unless accompanied by a recent sample of the student's written work (e.g., term paper, senior thesis, master’s essay).
-There is not a specified length for this writing sample.
-However, one should keep in mind that the admissions committee may not have the time to examine carefully a large writing sample in its entirety.
+A writing sample is required as part of the application and should be a term paper, senior thesis, master’s essay.
+There is not a specified length for the writing sample, however, keep in mind that the admissions committee may not have time to examine a large writing sample in its entirety.